-Partner with all families - with a particular focus on immigrants and families of color - in their children's education and in school and Division decision making.
+Engage families - with a particular focus on immigrants and families of color - in their children's education and in school and Division decision making.

-- Implement the family and community engagement action plan in support of ensuring all families feel welcome and supported as equal partners in their children's education. - Ensure parents, regardless of home language, understand expectations for student learning, how to support their students' success, and where to go for assistance. - Hold regular community events in schools across the Division; work with Family and Community Engagement team and parent liaisons to engage families in meaningful ways. - Adopt research-based strategies to develop authentic, sustained relationships with families that support students' social, emotional and academic well-being. - Attract and retain diverse and multilingual staff in schools that represent the school community and support the division's antiracist journey. - Build cultural competency and a eastomer service orientation among staff, teachers and administrators.
+- Implement the family and community engagement action plan in support of ensuring all families feel welcome and supported as equal partners in their children's education. - Ensure parents, regardless of home language, understand expectations for student learning, how to support their students' success, and where to go for assistance. - Hold regular community events in schools across the Division; work with Family and Community Engagement team and parent liaisons to engage families in meaningful ways. - Adopt research-based strategies to develop authentic, sustained relationships with families that support students' social, emotional and academic well-being. - Increase the number of multilingual staff in schools as needed to represent the student population - Build cultural competency and a customer service orientation among staff, teachers and administrators.

-Work with city and community and corporate partners to address the health, social service and academic needs of students and their families.
+Work with city and nonprofit partners to address the health, social service and academic needs of students and their families.

-- Continue to collaborate with city agencies involved in the Unified Planning Process around key issues of common interest, including the health and mental health of students and their families. - Working with city and community and corporate partners, conduct an analysis of community need at each school and the resources available at each school to address the need. - Provide wrap around supports for students and families in the highest-need schools.
+- Continue to collaborate with city agencies involved in the Unified Planning Process around key issues of common interest, including the health and mental health of students and their families. - Working with city and nonprofit partners, conduct an analysis of community need at each school and the resources available at each school to address the need. - Provide wrap around supports for students and families in the highest-need schools.